Author of The Candy House and the Pulitzer Prize-winning novel A Visit from the Goon Squad

-Jennifer Egan is the author of the 2011 Pulitzer Prize–winning novel A Visit from the Goon Squad.
+Jennifer Egan is the author of the 2011 Pulitzer Prize-winning novel A Visit from the Goon Squad.
 Published in 2010, the book soared to the top of many publications’ Best of 2010 lists, including The New York Times, The Washington Post, Time, Slate, Salon, and People.
-In addition to being awarded the Pulitzer, A Visit from the Goon Squad won the National Book Critics Circle award for fiction, was nominated for the National Book Award for Fiction and for the PEN/Faulkner Award for Fiction, and was shortlisted for the Orange Prize for Fiction.
-In addition to her numerous awards, HBO selected Egan’s A Visit from the Goon Squad for a series treatment.
+In addition to being awarded the Pulitzer Prize for fiction, A Visit from the Goon Squad won the National Book Critics Circle award for fiction, and was a finalist for the PEN/Faulkner Award for Fiction, the IMPAC/Dublin Literary Award, and the Irish Book Award.

 The Sausage Factory: Making Fiction out of Instincts, Hunches, and Glaring Mistakes

 The authority of a finished book can make it seem entirely removed from the creative acts of an actual human being.
-In this lecture, Egan delves into the messy, accidental nature of her own writing process, and discusses in detail the methods she has used to groom and shape the chaotic results into fiction, with a special focus on A Visit from the Goon Squad.
+In this lecture, Egan delves into the messy, accidental nature of her own writing process, and discusses in detail the methods she has used to groom and shape the chaotic results into fiction, with a special focus on A Visit from the Goon Squad and Manhattan Beach.

 Character, from an Array of Angles